 You will most likely need approval from both the local zoning and building departments in order to convert a garage.
 Without approval from all governing entities, the project is a no-go.

 Contact your local officials to determine if you can convert the space, and what are their requirements for a conversion.
 Here’s where the use and occupancy of the conversion is really important.
-Building code requirements for an apartment are much different from those of garage-to-home-office, for example.
+Building code requirements for a separate apartment are much different from those of a garage-to-home-office, for example.

 Don’t skip this step!
 Skipping the permitting process will only cause trouble later.
 (This article does a great job of explaining the possible problems of doing non-permitted work on a home.)